GERALD ALFRED ROBOTHAM 1899–1985

 Married 28 April 1925 to Nancy Marshall at Lenton Parish Church, Nottingham.
 Son, John

 Died in 13 March 1985

 Age 2 living on Shelford Road with father, who is a railway clerk, mother Rosalie, described as a British subject born in Germany.
 Her maiden name was Jummel.
 He had a sister, Muriel born 26.5.1900.
 The family had a cook Ann Brundell and a servant Lizzie Hale.

-Age 12 living at Cedar House on Shelford Road, with father Alfred Ernest Robotham, a perambulator manufacturer (mother died 1908), grandmother Hannah, aunt Kate, who was the housekeeper, and two sisters Muriel 10 and Vera 8 born 29.6.1902.
-He is at school.
+Age 12 at school, living at Cedar House on Shelford Road, with father Alfred Ernest Robotham, a perambulator manufacturer (mother died 1908), grandmother Hannah, aunt Kate, who was the housekeeper, and sisters Muriel 10 and Vera 8.

 Rank: Private, then flight cadet